ProjectPythia/unstructured-grid-viz-cookbook/_sources/README.md

 ## Motivation

-High-level, scalable visualization of the native unstructured grids is a much-needed ability in the scientific Python ecosystem.
-To achieve this, the process needs:
+High-level, scalable visualizations of native unstructured grids is a much-needed ability in the Scientific Python Ecosystem.
+To achieve this, the process needs to:

-- Not to regrid the unstructured grids into structured grids,
+- Not regrid the unstructured grids into structured grids
-- To use the vital information such as connectivity that comes with the grid,
+- Use provided information such as connectivity variables that come with the grid
-- Not to require a lot of pre-processing as it happens in the majority of the Python visualization tools that are specialed for structured grids
+- Limit the amount of pre-processing needed to prepare the data for Python visualization tools

-UXarray enables such visualization methods to operate directly on unstructured grid data, providing Xarray-styled functionality to better read in and use unstructured grid datasets that follow standard conventions.
-UXarray supports a variety of unstructured grid formats including UGRID, MPAS, SCRIP, and Exodus, and is extensable for other formats.
+UXarray enables such visualization methods that operate directly on unstructured grid data, providing Xarray-styled functionality to better read in and use unstructured grid datasets that follow standard conventions.
+UXarray supports a variety of unstructured grid formats including UGRID, MPAS, SCRIP, and Exodus, and is extendable for other formats.

-This cookbook covers the overview of unstructured grids and UXarray in particular, provides an overview of the visualization methods and libraries, and showcases several UXarray visualizaition functions.
+This cookbook covers an introduction to unstructured grids and UXarray, provides an overview of the visualization methods and libraries, and showcases several UXarray visualization functions.

 ## Authors